Daisy Vanags – University of Bristol, international business management

 Carmen Barragan – Imperial College London, materials science and engineering

 Carmen studied materials engineering at Imperial College London.
 She is half Spanish, half Portuguese, but was born in Luxembourg, and speaks four languages.
 During her undergraduate experience, Carmen took every opportunity to learn outside the scope of her degree, from becoming the president of the Catholic Society at Imperial to reaching the semi-finals of a female-led start-up competition.
 She is passionate about combining STEM skills with the legal world and aims to become a ’lawyer of the future’.
-During her degree, she has enjoyed working on projects within various industries, such as oil and gas, medical devices and consumer goods.
-Since the awards, Carmen has been spending time with Allen & Overy working at FUSE, its tech innovation hub.
+During her degree, she enjoyed working on projects within various industries, such as oil and gas, medical devices and consumer goods.
+Since the awards, Carmen spent time with Allen & Overy working at FUSE, its tech innovation hub.

 Abigail Dore | University of Leeds | politics Anouschka Tse | London School of Economics and Political Science | law Carmen Barragan | Imperial College London | materials science and engineering Daniel Casares-Lauritsen | University of Bath | management George Dunlop | University of Oxford | mathematics and statistics Joshua McErlain | Durham University | politics and philosophy Lucy Bill | Queen's University Belfast | law Maria Michael | University College London | English law and German law Payal Shah | University of Warwick | law Will Chuter | Durham University | law